 Cause A bacterium, Pseudomonas syringae pv. maculicola, causes this disease, also known as bacterial leaf spot on cauliflower, broccoli, and Brussels sprouts.
 Bacteria survive on infested seed and crop residues as well as in soil.
-Cool, wet weather, common west of the Cascades, favors disease development before harvest in the fall.
+Cool, wet weather, common west of the Cascade Range, favors disease development before harvest in the fall.

 Symptoms Tiny black to purplish spots appear on outer leaves.
 Yellow halos appear around the spots, and they eventually grow together to form light brown, papery areas.
 Symptoms may vary depending on the pathogen strain present in the field.